 We process and store Personal Information for the purpose of assessing your suitability for employment at Cytora and/or to fulfil our statutory obligations as an employer.
 This may include information such as your name, date of birth, employment and education history, contact information and information of a sensitive nature that you chose to disclose to us.

-We use third-party processors, Lever Inc. and Charlie OS Limited, to manage our job applications and store our employee information.
+We use third-party processors, Workable and PeopleHR, to manage our job applications and store our employee information.

 We store relevant employee data for the duration of your employment and for the legally required amount of time after that.